Your Keeper account and stored data will reside in the EU (Dublin) data center.

 Keeper supports Text Message (SMS) delivery of two-factor authentication codes.
 To select Text Message method, visit the "Settings" or "DNA" screens within the Web App or Mobile App.

-Keeper supports Google Authenticator (and any compatible one-time-passcode generator) as a two-factor authentication method.
+Keeper supports Google Authenticator (and any compatible TOTP passcode generator such as Microsoft Authenticator) as a two-factor authentication method.

 Keeper DNA uses the connected devices you own to create your unique profile which serves as a second factor to verify your identity and log you in.
 Keeper supports Apple Watch and Android Wear devices.
 To enable Keeper DNA 2FA method, visit the "DNA" screen on your iPhone or Android app.